 That is, it has, firstly, the glory of God.
 What does it mean to have the glory of God?
 That it is completely covered by the radiance of God.
 As, remember, the tabernacle was covered by a radiant cloud?
 As God covered the whole people with a radiant cloud when the Egyptians rushed at them.
 As a cloud took the Son of God when He ascended into Heaven.
 This is the glory of God, the City will shine.
 You know, there is such an image - a golden city on a green hill, covered with a radiant cloud - this is the New Jerusalem.
 And in it there will be a certain luminary, like a most precious stone, like a crystal-clear jasper stone.
 The Luminary is Christ, described with such a greenish-shining radiance.

-"It had a great and high wall, with twelve gates, and at the gates twelve angels; and names inscribed, which are the names of the twelve tribes of the sons of Israel."
-(Revelation: 21; 12).
+"Also she had a great and high wall with twelve gates, and twelve angels at the gates, and names written on them, which are the names of the twelve tribes of the children of Israel" (Revelation 21:12).

 Here, actually, there is an interesting image.
 In fact, these gates also signify that people will be gathered from all sides.
 From all corners of the world.

 How does this manifest?
 How can the height be equal?
 Would this be the wall?
 If it were a wall, it could not be of such height.
 You understand? (editor's note: a stadion is an ancient Greek unit of length, which was approximately 185 meters.
 Thus, 12 thousand stadia is approximately 2,220 km.)
 It's not about a cube.
 A pyramid, of course.
 A mountain.
-The Mountain of God, therefore it is called the "Mountain of God". (editor's note: "Who may ascend into the mountain of the Lord?
-And who may stand in His holy place?"
-(Ps.: 23; 3)) You understand, right?
+The Mountain of God, therefore it is called the "Mountain of God". (editor's note: "Who may ascend into the hill of the Lord?
+Or who may stand in His holy place?"
+(Psalm 24:3)) You understand, right?
 A city on a mountain.
 By the way, do you know the size?
 The size approximately corresponds to the Moon.

 (editor's note: Andrew of Caesarea, St. (†637), says this: